 In March of 2017 The Lab launched the Lab Fellows program.
 Funded in part by The Andrew W. Mellon Foundation, this virtual global residency program brings together exceptionally promising professionals (performers, producers, directors, writers, scholars, activists) from around the world who are working at the intersection of performance and politics, including practitioners of international affairs and performance.

-Among the key features of the Fellows Program are the networking and mentoring opportunities offered primarily through monthly virtual meetings and an in-person convening, hosted by the University of Edinburgh’s Institute for International Cultural Relations in August of 2017.
+Among the key features of the Fellows Program are the networking and mentoring opportunities offered primarily through monthly virtual meetings and annual in-person convenings.
 The Fellows will continue to work within their own communities, spread out across the globe, as they learn online from each other and from mentors drawn from The Lab’s leadership and Think Tank, made up of thought-leaders, artists, and change-makers from around the world.

 Faisal Abu Alhayjaa, the youngest of ten, was born in the Jenin Refugee Camp in Palestine.
 Faisal realized his passion for theater after watching the documentary Arna’s Children, directed by Juliano Mer-Khamis.
 When Juliano opened an acting school as part of the Freedom Theatre in Jenin Refugee Camp, Faisal became one of the first students to join. … FULL BIO